-We may be involved in litigation matters or other legal proceedings that are expensive and time consuming.
+We may be involved in litigation matters or other legal proceedings that are expensive, time consuming, and could divert management attention.

 We may become involved in litigation matters, including class action lawsuits and lawsuits relating to intellectual property and product liability.
 Any lawsuit to which we are a party, with or without merit, may result in an unfavorable judgment.
 We also may decide to settle lawsuits on unfavorable terms.
 Any such negative outcome could result in payments of substantial damages or fines, damage to our reputation, loss of rights, or adverse changes to our offerings or business practices.
 Any of these results could adversely affect our business.
 In addition, defending claims is costly and can impose a significant burden on our management.